Pylons/akhet/docs/index.rst

 * The model, application settings, middleware, and logging are preconfigured for a Pylons 1-like SQLAlchemy application
-* The static directory is served under "/" instead of "/static", allowing you to serve "/robots.txt" as in Pylons 1 but more efficiently
+* The static directory is served under "/" instead of "/static", overlaying your dynamic URLs
-* A sample production.ini is included
 * Routing using URL dispatch and view handlers, similar to Routes and controllers in Pylons 1
 * Listen on localhost:5000 by default (localhost for security, 5000 per Pylons 1 precedent)
 * Templates ending in .html are passed to Mako (or to your desired templater)
-* Template globals  ``url`` and ``h`` are configured (for generating URLs and a user-defined helper library, respectively).
-You can change these in the subscribers module.
+* A helpers module and the ``h`` template global.
+(You can change template globals in the subscribers module.)
+* A separate logger is configured for the application package, and is added to the handlers module
-* It has a pony and a unicorn (Paste Pony)
+* It has a pony and a unicorn (using Paste Pony)

-pyramid_sqla has five dependencies: Pyramid_, SQLAlchemy_, repoze.tm2_, and
+pyramid_sqla has five dependencies: Pyramid_, SQLAlchemy_, repoze.tm2_,
-zope.sqlalchemy_ (for ZopeTransactionExtension, required by repoze.tm2), and transaction_.
-It was written on Python 2.6 but should work on 2.5.
+zope.sqlalchemy_, and transaction_.
+It's tested on Python 2.6/Linux but should work on 2.5 and other platforms.
+A set of unit tests is included.

 .. _zope.sqlalchemy: http://pypi.python.org/pypi/zope.sqlalchemy
 .. _scoped session: http://www.sqlalchemy.org/docs/orm/session.html#contextual-thread-local-sessions